Smoac/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/new-entity-type-registration.md

 Existing Vocabularies can be visualised from the Types -&gt;
 Vocabularies Tab.
-Vocabularies staring with the “**$**” symbol are
+Vocabularies starting with the “**$**” symbol are
-internal: they cannot be deleted and their terms cannot be deleted.
+internal: they cannot be deleted and their terms annotated with the “**$**” symbol cannot be deleted.
 However, it is possible to add new terms to these vocabularies and these can also be deleted.

 New Vocabularies can be added, by clicking the **Add** button at the